JoshuaPyron/NDCHoloLensDocumentation/Documents/Documentation.md

 ## Misc
 ### High Quality Picture Taking
-The terrible HoloLens camera and low-resolution screen mean that screenshots taken with the HoloLens are pretty awful.
+The HoloLens' camera and low-resolution screen mean that screenshots taken with the HoloLens are very low quality.

 1. Take some pictures with a camera or phone of where you want the app to be overlaid over.
 2. Play the app and maximize the game window in Unity.
 Keep an inspector window open and locked onto the HoloLensCamera GameObject.
-2. Get the app to the state you want and fly around to a good position for a shot.
+2. Get the app to the state you want and move in the scene for the right shot.
 Keep in mind the angle you took your picture at.
 You want it to look like the menu is upright.
 3. On the "Transparency Capture To File" component on the camera press the Take Screenshot button and specify a good save location
 4. Finally open up the real picture and the screenshot together in a photo editing program and rotate, scale, crop, and do whatever you have to do to make it look good.
 Then export.